minprog/programmeren-1/problems/strings_more/index.md

 Using the word 'cat' is taboo.
 Write a function `taboo` that takes in a string and prints that string with each occurance of the word 'cat' replaced with 'dog'.
 Even better, 'Cat' becomes 'Dog', with casing left intact!
 For instance, `taboo("The Cheshire Cat is the cat of the Duchess.")` should print:

     The Cheshire Dog is the dog of the Duchess.

+And `taboo("cat cat cat or the cats of the Duchess.")` should print:

+    dog dog dog or the dogs of the Duchess.